algorandfoundation/algorand-typescript-testing/README.md

 The transformer replicates AVM behavior, such as integer-only arithmetic where `3 / 2` produces `1`.
 For code requiring standard Node.js behaviour (e.g., `3 / 2` produces `1.5`), place it in separate `.ts` files and reference them from test files.

+The transformer also redirects `@algorandfoundation/algorand-typescript` imports to `@algorandfoundation/algorand-typescript-testing/internal` to provide executable implementations of Algorand TypeScript constructs like `Global`, `Box`, `Uint64`, and `clone`.

 #### Configuring vitest

 If you are using [vitest](https://vitest.dev/) with [@rollup/plugin-typescript](https://www.npmjs.com/package/@rollup/plugin-typescript) plugin, configure `puyaTsTransformer` as a `before` stage transformer of the `typescript` plugin in `vitest.config.mts` file.